actblue/actblue_wordpress_plugin/actblue/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Easily embed your ActBlue donation forms on any WordPress page
+Easily embed your ActBlue contribution forms on any WordPress page

 == Description ==

-This plugin makes it possible to display your ActBlue Embed forms on your WordPress site by dropping a donation form link in any WordPress editor.
+This plugin makes it possible to display your ActBlue Embed forms on your WordPress site by dropping a contribution form link in any WordPress editor.

 = Features =
-- Registers a custom [oEmbed](https://wordpress.org/support/article/embeds/) provider for ActBlue Embed forms
+- Registers a custom [oEmbed](https://wordpress.org/support/article/embeds/) provider for ActBlue embed forms
 - Adds the `actblue.js` script tag to all of your pages to power analytics and conversion features

 = Coming Soon =
-- Support for Donation buttons
+- Support for embeddable donation buttons
 - Support for refcodes
 - Gutenberg block with additional customization options

 = About ActBlue =

-[ActBlue](https://secure.actblue.com/) is an American nonprofit technology organization established in June 2004 that enables left-leaning nonprofits, Democratic candidates, and progressive groups to raise money from individual donors on the Internet by providing them with online fundraising software.
-Its stated mission is to "empower small-dollar donors."
+[ActBlue](https://secure.actblue.com/) is a nonprofit organization dedicated to empowering small-dollar donors.
+Its online fundraising platform makes it easy for grassroots supporters to make their voices heard and helps thousands of Democratic campaigns, progressive organizations, and nonprofits build people-powered movements.

 == Installation ==